JetBrains/compose-multiplatform-ios-android-template/README.md

 ### Check your environment

-When you install all the tools, use the [KDoctor](https://github.com/Kotlin/kdoctor) tool to ensure that your development environment is configured correctly:
+Before you start, use the [KDoctor](https://github.com/Kotlin/kdoctor) tool to ensure that your development environment is configured correctly:

 1. Install KDoctor with [Homebrew](https://brew.sh/):